bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Perhaps he could swing by Victoria and Smearchucle tomorrow and have a chat about it.
 They might be able to show him the inside of their profession.

-As he went further away from the center of the city, the houses started to thin out, and he took a turn off the road towards an old mill.
+As he went down the stairs of the Upper Tier and further away from the center of the city, the houses started to thin out, and he took a turn off the road towards an old mill.
 It wasn't in use anymore as a mill, but instead served as a house for a dragonborn family, who had come twenty years ago as refugees with a minimal amount of personal belongings, asking for a place to stay.
 Adrex was born here, and had never known his family's previous house or city, and talking about Draconia always made the mood drop a bit.

-The extension to the side housed his dad's workshop, and the top of the mill was his uncle's 'sanctum', as uncle Donaar liked to call it - it wasn't that they weren't allowed up there, they were just instructed not to touch anything that was glowing - except for normal candle light.
+The extension to the side of the mill housed his dad's workshop, and the top of the mill was his uncle's 'sanctum', as uncle Donaar liked to call it - it wasn't that they weren't allowed up there, they were just instructed not to touch anything that was glowing - except for normal candle lights.
 Adrex' room was in the basement, next to his brother's room.

 As he reached the door of the old building, he called out:
 "Mom - dad - I'm home!"

 He found his key, put it in the key hole, and pushed a hidden panel at the top of the framework he and his dad had installed, to which the door clicked open, letting him in.
-He inhaled the welcoming smell - a mix of stew his mom was cooking, and small bit of fine sawdust which couldn't be kept out from the extension to the house.
+He inhaled the welcoming smell - a mix of stew his mom was cooking, and small bits of fine sawdust which couldn't be kept out from the extension to the house.

 The inside of the building was all covered in fine wooden facades his dad had made over the years, which made everything seem really nice and expensive.
-The kitchen and dinning room on the ground floor took up most of the space, and the spinal stair case led up to their common room, and the sleeping quarters for both his parents, and for his uncle.
+The kitchen and dinning room on the ground floor took up most of the space, and the spinal stair case led up to their common room, and the sleeping quarters for his parents, and for his uncle.

 In the kitchen stood his mom, humming near the stove, slicing something to mix into a stewpot.
 Dressed in her midday-blue dress and a white apron, she turned her head slightly as she continued slicing what was in front of her, her tail tip waved a bit from side to side.